Revolutions of 1848: Autumn 1848: Reactionaries organize for a counter-revolution

-Caught off guard at first, the aristocracy and their allies plot a return to power.
+Caught off guard at first, the aristocracy and their allies plotted a return to power.

 1849–1851: Overthrow of revolutionary regimes

-The revolutions suffer a series of defeats in summer 1849.
+Some revolutions suffered defeats in summer 1849.
 Reactionaries returned to power and many leaders of the revolution went into exile.
 Some social reforms proved permanent, and years later nationalists in Germany, Italy, and Hungary gained their objectives.

 Events by country or region

 Italian states

-Although few noticed at the time, the first major outbreak came in Palermo, Sicily, starting in January 1848.
-There had been several previous revolts against Bourbon rule; this one produced an independent state that lasted only 16 months before the Bourbons came back.
-During those months, the constitution was quite advanced for its time in liberal democratic terms, as was the proposal of an Italian confederation of states.
-The revolt's failure was reversed 12 years later as the Bourbon Kingdom of the Two Sicilies collapsed in 1860–61 with the Risorgimento.
+The first of the numerous revolutions to occur in 1848 in Italy came in Palermo, Sicily, starting in January 1848.
+There had been several previous revolts against Bourbon rule; this one produced an independent state that lasted only 16 months before the Bourbons were restored to the throne.
+During those months, the constitution was quite advanced for its time in liberal democratic terms, as was the proposal of a unified Italian confederation of states.
+The revolt's failure was reversed 12 years later as the Bourbon Kingdom of the Two Sicilies collapsed in 1860–61 with the unification of Italy.